sashkoristov/master-theses/README.md

 # Contact

-If you need any additional information, please do not hesitate to contact me.
+If you need any additional information, or have your own idea from the aforementioned research tracks, please do not hesitate to contact me.

 My topics for bachelor theses may be found [here](https://github.com/sashkoristov/bachelor-theses), which could also be adapted as master theses.